S-ayanide/Robofriends/README.md

 Running this is as simple as it gets.
 Follow this steps
 1. Open your terminal (NOTE: git bash prefered/ Terminal on VS Code)
 2. Navigate to the project folder where you have cloned this repo.
-3. Open an emulator or plug in a real device
-4. Type the following command in the terminal
+3. Type the following command in the terminal
      ```
-     flutter run
+     npm start
+     ```
+   or if you are a yarn user then
+     ```
+     yarn start
      ```

 ## Pull Request